Physical Chemistry of Surfaces and Interfaces

 Basic Concepts:

 - Surface Tension: The surface tension of a liquid is the measure of the force required to stretch or contract the surface of the liquid.
-The surface tension of a liquid is caused by the cohesive forces between the molecules of the liquid.
+Surface tension is caused by the cohesive forces between the liquid's molecules.

 - Adsorption: Adsorption is the process by which molecules from a gas or liquid are attracted to and adhere to a surface.
-The adsorption of molecules to a surface can change the properties of the surface.
+The adsorption of molecules to a surface can change the surface's properties.

-- Desorption: Desorption is the process by which molecules that are adsorbed to a surface are released back into the gas or liquid phase.
-The desorption of molecules from a surface can be caused by a number of factors, such as changes in temperature or pressure.
+- Desorption: Desorption is the process by which molecules adsorbed to a surface are released back into the gas or liquid phase.
+Desorption can be caused by factors such as changes in temperature or pressure.

 Equipment and Techniques: